clumps up in the flooded lowland swamps

 - Not Threatened

-The leaves are tough and fibrous, with a rough texture.
-The seed heads appear in summer and are followed by small seeds that are dispersed by wind and water.
+The leaves are tough and fibrous.
+With a rough texture.
+The seed heads appear in summer.
+Followed by small seeds dispersed by wind and water.
 The plant provides important habitat for wetland birds and insects.
-The dense clumps offer shelter from predators and nesting sites for birds.
+The dense clumps offer shelter from predators.
+Nesting sites for birds.
 A plant that builds homes for others.

 The leaves were used by Māori for weaving floor coverings, baskets and fish traps.
 The tough, upright leaves were valued for their strength and durability.
 They were soaked to soften them before weaving.
 A plant that made the tools that caught the fish.